-Ultrasounds are performed to examine the uterus and ovaries and to assess your fetus.
-Most commonly, ultrasounds are performed with a device outside of your body, but at times may require a device to be inserted into the body.
-Our team is specially trained to diagnose and treat complex prenatal complications using technology with the highest level of accuracy in ultrasound imaging.
-In fact, we were first in the State of Texas to receive certification as an adjunct detailed fetal anatomic ultrasound center by the American Institute of Ultrasound in Medicine.
+Ultrasounds are performed to examine your uterus and ovaries and to assess your fetus.
+Our team is specially trained to diagnose and treat complex prenatal complications using technology with the highest level of accuracy available in ultrasound imaging.
+In fact, we were the first hospital in Texas to receive certification as an adjunct detailed fetal anatomic ultrasound center by the American Institute of Ultrasound in Medicine.

 Birth Tissue Donation